Fillodallas/OpenIce2Web/README.md

     ```

-5. Download the modified OpenICE files and replace the original in the appropriate directory [........
-COMING SOON...........]
-6. Open a terminal, navigate to the OpenICE folder, and run ‘.\gradlew run’.
+5. Open a terminal, navigate to the OpenICE folder, and run ‘.\gradlew run’.
 Gradle will download any other dependencies, build the application, and launch it.
-7. Connect your Medical Monitor or create a device adapter.
+6. Connect your Medical Monitor or create a device adapter.
 Open the "Data Recorder" module and select the parameter you wish to transfer.